Why Dedicated Video Hiring Platforms Are Better Than Free Video Conferencing Solutions

 - 24/7 Support for Applicants

-With organizations everywhere looking to streamline efficiency, improve the quality of hires and enhance the applicant experience, video interviews are becoming increasingly popular among recruiter circles.
+With organizations everywhere looking to streamline efficiency, improve the quality of hires and enhance the applicant experience, video interviewing has become increasingly popular among recruiter circles.
 Organizations ranging from SMB’s to large corporations are exploring how this relatively new technology could revolutionize the way they screen, interview and hire top talent.
 However, with the introduction of any new operational concept typically comes a barrage of objections.